MohammadShamchi/ai-bookmark-enhancer-next/README.md

 1. Open Chrome and navigate to `chrome://extensions`
 2. Enable **Developer mode** (toggle in top-right corner)
 3. Click **Load unpacked**
-4. Select the `ai-bookmark-enhancer/` directory from this repository
+4. Select the root directory of this repository
 5. Click the extension icon in your toolbar to launch the full-screen interface

 ## Development